Waqas-Chohan/Urdu-Deepfake-Detection/README.md

 ## 🖥️ Using the App

-1. **Select a Model**: Choose from SVM, Logistic Regression, Perceptron, or DNN
+1. **Select a Model**: Choose from the sidebar (SVM, Logistic Regression, Perceptron, or DNN)
 2. **Upload Audio**: Upload an audio file (WAV, MP3, M4A, or OGG)
-3. **Analyze**: Click the "Analyze Audio" button
+3. **Analyze**: Click the "START ANALYSIS" button
-4. **View Results**: Get prediction with confidence score and audio visualizations
+4. **View Results**: Get prediction with confidence score, animated gauge chart, and audio visualizations in a beautiful glassmorphic interface

 ## 🎵 Supported Audio Formats